ncsa/Delta_doc/docs/source/user_guide/visualization.rst

 https://engaging-web.mit.edu/eofe-wiki/software/paraview_client_server_mode/

-Client server mode appears is **broken**.
+Client server mode appears **broken**.
 When setting up SSH tunnel, as shown, you get this on the client side:

 .. code-block::